 Within each plumbing system, not less than one stack vent or a vent stack shall extend outdoors to the open air.

-Air admittance valves without an engineered design shall not be used to vent sumps or tanks of any type.
+Air admittance valves shall not be used to vent sumps or tanks except where the vent system for the sump or tank has been designed by an engineer.